SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2020-01-08-Using-the-SESYNC-Cluster.md

 3. Check your job's status
 4. Look at your job's output

-# Connecting to the server and submitting jobs

-## Connect via the ssh gateway
+## Submitting jobs from the ssh gateway

 Login to SESYNC's ssh gateway at `ssh.sesync.org` (Read the [FAQ on accessing Linux resources][gateway] if you need to know how to do that).